manitu85/next.js-sanity-cms-serverless-blog-app/README.md

-# Next.JS with Sanity CMS - Serverless Blog App
+# Next JS with Sanity CMS - Serverless Blog App

 > Blog App with the latest Next.JS & React(React hooks).
 Learning how to use headless Sanity CMS.